balderdashy/sails-docs/reference/Configuration.md

 # Local
 ### What is this?
-While you’re developing your app, this config file should include any settings specifically for your development computer (db passwords, etc.)
+While you’re developing your app, this config file should include any settings specifically for your development computer or server (db passwords, etc.)  If you're using git, note that `config/local.js` is included in the `.gitignore` in new Sails apps by default, and so it won't be checked into your repository when you commit.

 ### Description